 #6.
 You’re not prepared to network with other bloggers

-For reasons best know to you, you’re not prepared to network.
+For reasons best known to you, you’re not prepared to network.
 That’s another reason why blogging isn’t for you.

 You’ve got to realize that blogging is not a one-way traffic.
 It isn’t isn’t all about your blog.
 It isn’t all ‘me, I and myself’.
 No!

 Blogging success is not just publishing content and spreading the word about it.
 A large part of blogging is also networking, connecting and collaborating.
 Or in other words: Blogging is about nurturing a community.

 Part of networking is commenting on blogs, primarily to make friends, but also to drive traffic.
 Make comments that are thoughtful and add value to the conversation.
 When was the last time you commented on other blog post?
 Are you sharing other blog posts?
 Be a good neighbor and help other bloggers by commenting and sharing their post.

 #7.
 Like Matt Cutts, you think guest blogging is dead